dextermallo/oscp-swiss/README.md

 # OSCP Swiss

-Swiss Knife on your Kali Linux for OSCP & Bug Bounty.
+Swiss Knife on your Kali Linux to help you move fast.

 ## 1. About OSCP Swiss

-OSCP Swiss is a collection of functions, aliases, and variables to boost your productivity on Kali Linux for OSCP & Bug Bounty.
+OSCP Swiss is a collection of functions, aliases, and variables to boost your productivity on Kali Linux.
 It is designed to help you automate the repetitive tasks, manage your workspace, and provide you with the necessary tools to perform penetration testing.

 For example, command `ship` is a one-liner to host a file, and automatically copy-paste the command to fetch the files you need on the target machine.
 For example: